jonnonz1/nz-statute-book/acts/public/1988/protection-of-personal-and-property-rights-act-1988.md

 (3) Nothing in this section shall limit or affect the rights of the person in respect of whom the application is made where the person is a party to the proceedings.

 ### 76 Court may call for report on person
+(1) On an application for the exercise of the Court’s jurisdiction under this Act, a Court may, if it is satisfied that it is necessary for the proper disposition of the application,—
+  (a) request any person whom it considers qualified to do so to prepare a medical, psychiatric, psychological, or other report on the person in respect of whom the application is made; or
-(1) On an application for the exercise of the Court's jurisdiction under this Act, a Court may, if it is satisfied that it is necessary for the proper disposition of the application, request any person whom it considers qualified to do so to prepare a medical, psychiatric, psychological, or other report on the person in respect of whom the application is made.
+  (b) direct the Registrar of the Court to request any person whom the Registrar considers qualified to do so to prepare a medical, psychiatric, psychological, or other report on the person in respect of whom the application is made.
-(2) In deciding whether or not to request a report under subsection (1) of this section, a Court may ascertain and have regard to the wishes of the parties and of the person in respect of whom the application is made.
+(2) In deciding whether or not to request a report or make a direction under subsection (1) of this section, a Court may ascertain and have regard to the wishes of the parties and of the person in respect of whom the application is made.
 (3) A copy of any report obtained under this section shall be given by the Registrar of the Court to— (a) The barrister or solicitor for each party to the proceedings and for the person in respect of whom the application is made or, if any party is not represented by a barrister or solicitor, to that party; and
   (b) Any barrister or solicitor appointed under section 65(3) of this Act.